contentcowboys/Pong/README.md

 ```
 ## Mixins

-There are some preset mixins included in pong for your convience
+There are some preset mixins included in pong for your convenience

-There are also an examples for each mixin, a templates is available at `app/view/examples/mixins.html` and an example sass file at `src/sass/examples/_example.scss`
+There are an examples for each mixin, a templates is available at `app/view/examples/mixins.html` and an example sass file at `src/sass/examples/_example.scss`

 ### Vertical align